themaceoftime/OoT-Randomizer/README.md

   * New setting `Key Rings` which can be enabled per-dungeon to replace all of its individual Small Keys into a singular Small Key Ring containing all the small keys for that dungeon.
 Key Rings also have their own model.
   * Setting `Randomize Ocarina Song Notes` can now be set to either "row" of songs individually, i.e. "Frog Songs" or "Warp Songs", in additional to the "Off" and "All Songs" options.
   * MQ Dungeon settings have been replaced with `MQ Dungeons Mode` which allows finer selection of which dungeons are MQ, or how many are at random.
   * New setting `Shuffle Boss Entrances` allows boss rooms to be shuffled between dungeons.
-This is only available in glitchless logic.
+This is not available in glitched logic.
   * `Misc.
 Hints` has been expanded to a multiple select setting allowing you to fine-tune which set of misc hints to enable or disable.
   * New setting `Shuffle Frog Song Rupees` allows you to shuffle the rupees you receive from the Zora's River frogs.
     * These locations are considered "sometimes" hints.